DSU-Digital-Sound-Design/f-25-DAD-422-Audio-Production-III/content/lectures/week-11/atmos-movies/_index.md

 ![](automatic.png)

 {{% note %}}
+- **The Atmos Rendering Tool**:
-Consequently, the Atmos rendering tool, which automatically derives 5.1 and 7.1 versions from an original Atmos mix,** challenges the ways in which mixers author their work and maintain competitive artistic identities.** As film sound mixing has become more dependent on the specialized knowledge of digital formats and platforms, and as mixers have been tasked with consolidating and balancing more sound elements in novel ways, Dolby has conflated technical control with creative control.
+The Atmos rendering tool can automatically create 5.1 and 7.1 versions from an original Atmos mix.
+While this enhances versatility and ease of distribution, it raises significant questions about artistic agency.
+The tool essentially changes the nature of a sound mixer's work, which has increasingly become specialized due to the digital formats and platforms involved.

+- **"Author Once, Optimize Everywhere" Explained**:
-Stuart Bowling maintains that Dolby’s rendering algorithm creates a duplicate copy of the mixer’s “true intent” and downsizes it for theaters with different loudspeaker configurations; hence the promotional tagline, “Author Once, Optimize Everywhere” (Dolby Laboratories 2012).
-In fact, the renderer reworks a mixer’s workflow to create a 5.1/7.1 output by “intelligently [using] the surround speakers in the theatre to their best effect” (Dolby Laboratories 2013a: 10).
-Its algorithm essentially finds a way to position audio objects according to the “speakers that are present, rather than necessarily being output to a physical channel” (8).
+Stuart Bowling explains that Dolby's rendering algorithm aims to preserve the mixer’s "true intent" as it adapts to various theater configurations.
+The algorithm works by optimally using the available speakers in the theatre, repositioning audio objects based on what speakers are present, rather than adhering to a specific output channel.

+- **Nicolas Tsingos' Take**:
-according to Dolby senior platform manager Nicolas Tsingos, the algorithm “basically selects the most appropriate set of speakers, and plays the sound from those speakers” (quoted in Dayal 2012). **But, given its automated “selection” process, the renderer has the potential to reduce a mixer’s ability to control how his or her work is translated from one format to another.**
+According to Nicolas Tsingos, Dolby's senior platform manager, the algorithm essentially selects the most suitable set of speakers for each sound and plays it from those.
+While this sounds like an optimal use of resources, it also potentially takes away some of the control that the sound mixer has over how their work is represented across different formats.

+- **Tension Between Technical and Creative Control**:
+Dolby seems to conflate technical control with creative control.
+While the automation offers a certain level of convenience and adaptability, it comes at the cost of reducing a mixer's authority and agency in translating their work from one format to another.
+This has implications for mixers who want to maintain a competitive and unique artistic identity.

 {{%/ note %}}